 Once in contact with apolar lipids in the lumen of the small intestine, the convex apolar surface interacts with the apolar lipids, such as triglycerides, cholesterol esters, and ester of fat-soluble vitamins, whereas the concave polar surface interacts with the surrounding aqueous medium.
 This increases the dispersion of apolar lipids in the aqueous medium, as it allows the formation of tiny lipid droplets, increasing the surface area for:

 lipase activity, mainly pancreatic lipase, (bile salts also play a direct role in the activation of this enzyme);

 intestinal esterase activity.

-Subsequently, they facilitate the absorption of lipid digestion products, as well as of fat soluble vitamins by the intestinal mucosa thanks to the formation of mixed micelles.
+Subsequently, they facilitate lipid absorption, as well as absorption of fat soluble vitamins by the intestinal mucosa, thanks to the formation of mixed micelles.

 Bile acids perform a similar function in the gallbladder where, forming mixed micelles with phospholipids, they prevent the precipitation of cholesterol.

 Note: as a consequence of the arrangement of polar and nonpolar groups, bile acids form micelles in aqueous solution, usually made up of less than 10 monomers, as long as their concentration is above the so-called critical micellar concentration or CMC.

 - At the intestinal level, they modulate the secretion of pancreatic enzymes and cholecystokinin.

 - In the small and large intestine, they have a potent antimicrobial activity, mainly deoxycholic acid, in particular against Gram-positive bacteria.
 This activity may be due to oxidative DNA damage, and/or to the damage of the cell membrane.
 Therefore, they play an important role in the prevention of bacterial overgrowth, but also in the regulation of gut microbiota composition.